 My first knowledge of Anala soup, Ofe ukpom was from a conversation between my mother and my paternal grandmother.
-They had both just devoured two bowls of some soup and were talking about how they couldn’t taste salt in any other thing they ate subsequently.
+They had both just devoured two bowls of some soup and were talking about how they couldn’t taste the salt in any other thing they ate subsequently.
 Furthermore, the soup barely contained any delicacy, which is highly unusual for Nigerian soups.
 They were laughing and enjoying whatever it was they were feeling.
-I, on the other hand, who couldn’t care less about food at the time, decided within me that that soup will never ever cross my lips.
+So I made a note to myself, that soup will never ever cross my lips.
 Fast forward 12-13 years, I got married and my Renaissance man happens to love…exactly ofe ukpom, unbelievable.

-Ukpom, by the way, is an igbo word for a state of poverty, so Ofe ukpom is literarily, Poverty soup.
+Ukpom, by the way, is an Igbo word for a state of poverty, so Ofe ukpom is literally, Poverty soup.

 - When buying garden egg leaves make sure it’s not the type that has prominent hairs, that type is quite bitter.

 - Anala leaf is delicate and doesn’t stay fresh for long.